 Some cats with feline diabetes need insulin therapy.
 Regular insulin injections help ensure that glucose levels remain in a healthy range.
 Some pet parents struggle with the idea of poking a needle into their cat, and rightfully so.
 Your veterinarian will teach you how to administer insulin in a way that is not painful for your cat.
 You will find that your cat will become habituated to the injections.

 It is important that you and your vet monitor your cat closely once you have started insulin injections because diabetic remission can happen suddenly and without notice.

 Talk to your veterinarian about a new ultra-long-acting insulin that reduces the frequency of insulin injections from daily to once a week while still controlling blood glucose levels.
-Many cat parents report that this is much easier than collecting blood samples from their cat.
+Many cat parents report that this is much easier than collecting blood samples from their cats.

-A high-protein, low carbohydrate diet is recommended for the prevention and management of feline diabetes.
+A high-protein, low-carbohydrate diet is recommended for the prevention and management of feline diabetes.
 Dry cat food tends to be higher in carbohydrates, so introducing a higher-protein wet food or canned food is beneficial for your cat’s health.

-If your cat has obesity and/or a sedentary lifestyle, a little exercise can go a long way in addition to an improved diet.
+If your cat has obesity and/or has a sedentary lifestyle, a little exercise can go a long way in addition to an improved diet.
 Bring on the laser pointer!

 A healthy diet isn’t just important for your cat’s nutrition.
 The friendly bacteria that live along your cat’s digestive tract rely on the food you give your cat.
 Learn more about how to create the best diet for your cat here.

 The bacteria that live in your cat’s intestines play an important role in breaking down their food so it can be used by your cat’s body cells.
 These bacteria are part of the gut microbiome, that is, the community of microorganisms that live in your cat’s gut.